-Fecundity for the 2016 broodstock averaged 3,649 eggs per female which is similar to that observed in 2015 but less than the historical mean of 3,966 (Table 11).
-Pre-spawn egg loss was often observed during the electro-anesthetic and pneumatic fish euthanizing process and may contribute to the reduced fecundity of fish in recent years.
+Fecundity for the 2017 broodstock averaged 3,651 eggs per female which is similar to that observed in 2015 and 2016 but less than the historical mean of 3,919 (Table 11).
+Pre-spawn egg loss was often observed during the electro-anesthetic and pneumatic fish euthanizing process (a physical strike to the head) and may contribute to the reduced fecundity of fish in recent years.
+In addition, the size and associated fecundity of Chinook salmon populations has been declining coast-wide and the reduction in fecundity at PRH may be the result of larger regional factors.